rnag/sensible-env-logger/README.md

 ## Defaults

 The helper macros below can be used to configure the global logger with *sensible* defaults.
-Their sample outputs are also shown.
+A sample log output is also shown.

 > Note: any helper macros, such as `init!()`, should be called
 > early in the execution of a Rust program.